 Turns out, she was right.
 In fact, the city did a lot better.
 In December, 50.4 percent of the city's households recycled.

-“I think there was a lot of pent-up demand.
-A lot of people wanted to recycle, but the city didn’t offer them the opportunity,” said Neighborhood Affairs Director Mike Dove, who took over the program a few months after its initially bumpy debut at the end of June.
+"There was a lot of pent up demand.
+A lot of people wanted to recycle, but the city didn't offer them the opportunity," said Mike Dove, neighborhood affairs director, who took over the program a few months after its initially bumpy debut at the end of June.

 The city hoped to recycle 9,800 tons in the first year.
 So far, it's on pace to top 12,000.

 The city started alley pickups for 31,000 households this week.
-The initial refusal to do so probably helped fuel the demise of former Public Works Director Mike Connors.
+The initial refusal to do so probably helped fuel the demise of Mike Connors, former public works director.
 When Dove took over the fledgling program in August, he quickly reversed course, obtaining smaller trucks and trimming back growth in alleys.

 Now, it's on to the second phase: larger apartment complexes and condos.
 Dove is working on a strategic plan to serve the 46,423 units at 903 sites around the city.